-Our Company had never before faced such opportunity, or risk, than it did with this major market purchase.
-It was, in fact, the single largest acquisition in our then 27-year history.
-Successfully selling the AM station, overpowering a direct format challenge on the FM counterpart, creating a perennially Top 5 rated station, adults 25-54, and eventually selling KRTH-FM in 1994 for the highest price ever paid, at that time, for a stand-alone FM station proved Beasley Broadcast Group could operate successfully at the highest levels of the radio broadcasting industry.
+Successfully selling the AM station, overpowering a direct format challenge on the FM counterpart, creating a perennially Top 5 rated station, adults 25-54, and eventually selling KRTH-FM in 1994 for the highest price ever paid, at that time, for a stand-alone FM station proved the company could operate successfully at the highest levels of the radio broadcasting industry.

 By 2013, having successfully navigated a very challenging period, we focused on the future, adding corporate positions to strengthen both programming and digital departments and upgrading facilities in several markets.

 In 2016, the Company expanded its footprint into major markets when it purchased 20 stations in the Boston, Charlotte, Detroit, New Jersey and Philadelphia markets from Greater Media, Inc., a privately held family company owned by the Bordes family.
 Celebrating its 56th anniversary this year, the Company currently owns and operates 64 stations.

 In 2017, Beasley Media Group entered into an agreement with Entercom Communications to acquire WBZ-FM/98.5 The Sport Hub in exchange for WMJX-FM in Boston.
 IN 2019, the company repurchased WXTU-FM from the company, bringing home the legendary station originally launched by Mr. Beasley in the Philadelphia market back in 1983.